FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/metrics/listcost.md

 ## Description

-Cost calculated by multiplyingn List Unit Price and the corresponding Pricing Quantity.
+Cost calculated by multiplying List Unit Price and the corresponding Pricing Quantity.

 ## Content Constraints